Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 **Project Folder**		`c:\projects\sitecore.habitathome.content`
 **Deploy Folder**		`c:\Deploy`

-Do not include a trailing `\` slash in your paths if these values are not correct you will need to edit the cake-config.json in the `\Azure PaaS` folder.
+if these values are not correct you will need to edit the cake-config.json in the `\Azure PaaS` folder.
+* Do not include a trailing `\` slash in your paths
+* Do not include any spaces in directory names

 ### 3. Deploy Sitecore.HabitatHome.Content